unspecifier/quizzler/src/markdown/nha-modules.md

 After the clearinghouse receives a batch, it separates the claims by carrier and performs software edits for each claim.

-© the clearinghouse prints t
+- ❌ the clearinghouse prints t

-INCORRECT < MyAnswer

 e claim forms and mails them to each carrie

 After the clearinghouse receives a batch, it separates the claims by carrier and performs software edits for each claim.
 Then, the clearinghouse will send on only electronic claims.

-© Arter th
+- ❌ Arter th

-INCORRECT

 ed claims are submit